 He is the father of Michael, Joel, Peter and Eric Douglas.

-- The Strange Love of Martha Ivers (1946) — His debut film role.
+- The Strange Love of Martha Ivers (1946) as Walter O'Neil; his film debut

 - 20,000 Leagues Under the Sea (1954) as Ned Land